 Understanding the Issue

 The most common reason Google Sheets deletes zeros is due to its automatic formatting.
 When a cell contains only a zero, Google Sheets might interpret it as empty and remove the zero.
 This can be especially problematic when working with large datasets or financial calculations where zeros play a crucial role.
-(See Also: How To Hide Cell Lines In Google Sheets)
+(See Also: How To Do Pixel Art In Google Sheets)

 Solutions to Prevent Zero Deletion